ernie55ernie/Console-Drawing-Board/README.md

 Console Drawing Board
 ============
-Console Drawing Board is a Java program that provides a console interface and draws rectangles and triangles in a 50 * 50 grid.
+Console Drawing Board is a Java program that provides a console interface and draws figures:
 - Drawing rectangles and triangles in a 50 * 50 grid
 - Erase any drawn figure
 - Center any drawn figure

+You can add more figures and functions by modifying the code.

 - [How to Use](#how-to-use)
 - [How to Run](#how-to-run)